yracine/device-type.myautomatic/README.md

 https://graph.api.smartthings.com/device/list<b>    (or whatever your shard is)

-# 7) View the Automatic device(s) Under the SmartThings app
+# 7) Under the ST mobile app, view the Automatic device(s) U

-On your tablet or smartphone), you should then see the new Automatic Object(s) under the 'myHome/Things' shortcut on the dashboard
+On your tablet or smartphone, you should then see the new Automatic Object(s) under the 'myHome/Things' shortcut on the dashboard

 Click on it (or them)  and press refresh several times to populate its fields